Published: April 8, 2026

 Theorem 3: Given batch-size $B$, upper bound on state $n$, and $p_{min}$ the minimum transition probability $\lambda_{min}=\min_{i, j} \lambda(q_i, a_j)$.
 The algorithm reads $\mathcal{O}(nBN_{max})$ samples from the stream, where $\mathbb{E}[|\lambda(q', a')|] = N_{max} \cdot \lambda_{min}$, with $q', a'$ chosen s.t. $\lambda_{min}=\lambda(q', a')$.

-Here, $n$ is an upper bound on the states that are expected of the final automaton (technically we do not need this) in a practical scenario, but we need it to show PAC-bounds, see this publication by Palmer and Goldberg (which has greatly served as a guideline for me while constructing my own proof).
-What this means essentially is that we know that there must a minimum non-zero transition probability within the automaton.
+Here, $n$ is an upper bound on the states that are expected of the final automaton.
+Technically we do not need this hyperparameter in a practical scenario, but we need it to show PAC-bounds.
+For more details on that see this publication by Palmer and Goldberg, which has greatly served as a guideline while constructing out own proof.
+What the theorem then tells us in simple terms is that we know that there must a minimum non-zero transition probability within the automaton.
 Once we know that transition probability we can define an expected constant proportional to the inverse of the minimum probability, and then the maximum number of expected samples grows linearly in the number of states and the batch size.
 While not needed for the remainder, it is still nice to know that we can bound how many i.i.d. samples the algorithm needs.
 The proof follows again via the Markov bound and proof by induction.

 With that in mind we move on bounding the probability of making a mistake in the statistical test.
 An error can either be a false reject (should merge those two states, but choose not to), or a false accept (should not merge those two states, but actually choose to merge).
 We first look at the probability of a false reject when the CMS are correct: